MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 -	Device set up instructions for users in your organization (for individuals in an organization)

 ## Prerequisites for IT Admins
-- Your organization must have a Microsoft 365 or Office 365 administrator account.
-Learn more about admin permissions here.
+- Your organization must have a Microsoft 365 or Office 365 [administrator account](https://www.microsoft.com/en-us/microsoft-365/business/office-365-administration).
+Learn more about admin permissions [here](https://docs.microsoft.com/en-us/office365/admin/admin-overview/admin-overview?redirectSourcePath=%252farticle%252foffice-365-admin-overview-c7228a3e-061f-4575-b1ef-adf1d1669870&view=o365-worldwide).
+- Your organization must have either a 30-day Remote Assist trial license, 30-day Remote Assist Attach trial license, or Remote Assist paid license.
+Obtain a 30-day Remote Assist trial license [here](try-remote-assist.md) or a Remote Assist paid license [here](buy-remote-assist.md).
 - Make sure that users in your organization have the required licensing and device before setting up your device.
 Licensing and Product requirements can be found here.

 ## Assign licenses to users in your organization (for IT Admins only)